akeamc/old-blog/articles/using-an-optocoupler-to-turn-on-a-computer/index.md

 ---
 title: Using an optocoupler to turn on a computer
 description: |
   I have a few computers that I use as servers, and turning them all on by hand is a pain.
-Instead of migrating to the cloud (that costs), I built a small circuit using a Raspberry Pi, an optocoupler, a resistor and a few jumper wires.
+Instead of migrating to the cloud (that's expensive), I built a small circuit using a Raspberry Pi, an optocoupler, a resistor and a few jumper wires.
 author: ThePicoNerd
 date_posted: 2019-01-01 12:08:54Z
 tags: